Ylvauk/mongoose-vampires-practice/README.md

 # Mongoose Vampires

-For this lab, you will be using some of the mongoose commands that you learned today and you will be **reading the documents** to find **new** queries to complete the following activities.
+For this assignment, you will be using some of the mongoose commands that you learned today and you will be **reading the documents** to find **new** queries to complete the following activities.
 Researching queries and implementing them is a big part of this lab!

 ![mongoose](https://s-media-cache-ak0.pinimg.com/564x/ee/b7/a9/eeb7a99383582d53e65ffcc0e4a225bd.jpg)

 # Resources

-Utilize the following resources to research the commands you will need:
+Note that some of these prompts will be challenging!
+Do your best and utilize the following resources to research the commands you will need:

 - Your notes from today
 - [Mongoose Documentation](https://mongoosejs.com/docs/guide.html)